Anemone95/wala-taint/README.md

 # Install

-This project needs WALA's python-frontend (see [here](https://github.com/Anemone95/wala-python) for more details) Install it at first.
+This project needs WALA's python-frontend (see [here](https://github.com/Anemone95/wala-python) for more details).
+Install it at first.

 ```bash
 git clone https://github.com/Anemone95/wala-python